Car platform: Definition and benefits

 Platform sharing is a product development method where different products and the brand attached share the same components.
 The purpose with platform sharing is to reduce the cost and have a more efficient product development process.
-The companies gain on reduced procurement cost by taking advantage of the commonality of the components.
+The companies gain on reduced procurement costs by taking advantage of the commonality of the components.
 However, this also limits their ability to differentiate the products and imposes a risk of losing the tangible uniqueness of the product.
 The companies have to make a trade-off between reducing their development costs and the degree of differentiation of the products.

 Characteristics of a joint platform

-Platform sharing is often used by different brands within a group of companies.
-Essential characteristics of a commonly used platform are the Chassis and the Drive Unit.
-There is a fluent transition, to what extent two or more different Motorcycle models draw on the same components:
+Platform sharing is a practice commonly employed by various brands within a corporate group.
+The fundamental components of a shared platform typically include the chassis and the drive unit.
+The extent to which different automobile or motorcycle models utilize the same components can vary, leading to different degrees of structural equality and platform similarity: